vindeiatrix/mutants3/docs/guides/extending-items.md

   commands.
 Pass `items_instances.REMOVE_FIELD` to delete fields safely.
 - For manual repair, prefer the CLI helper in [Reference → CLI](../reference/cli.md).

-## Testing changes
+## Verifying changes

-- Add or update fixtures under `state/` as needed.
+- Add or update sample payloads under `state/` as needed.
-- Extend coverage with targeted pytest cases when the item introduces new behaviour.
+- Exercise new behaviour manually using the guard scripts before sending a PR.
-- Run `pytest` and `make docs` before sending a PR.
+- Run `make docs` before sending a PR.

 ## Common pitfalls